victamins/volleyball-clip-tracker/README.md

 ## For non-professional clips:
 https://github.com/user-attachments/assets/0c198af6-6be3-4b18-9e31-c4a7c62c05a5

 Non-professional clips are clearly less accurate.
-Hopefully expanding the dataset will help.
+Picking up sideline players, and crowd members.
+Hopefully expanding the dataset with more non-professional images will help and improve accuracy.

 # Ball Highlighting Results